DUI defense attorney

 DUI Defense Attorney

-Are you facing a driving under the influence (DUI) charge?
+Facing a driving under the influence (DUI) charge?
 If so, you need a good, aggressive DUI defense attorney to protect your rights.

 What is a DUI?

 Virginia refers to driving while intoxicated as driving under the influence (DUI).
-In Virginia, if your blood alchohol content (BAC) level is .08 or higher, the law creates a presumption of intoxication.
-If you are found driving a vehicle in this condition, you will most likely be arrested for a DUI.
-In fact, you can get a DUI in Virginia without even driving.
-The Code of Virginia forbids driving or “operating” under the influence of alcohol or another drug.
-Click here to read more about Virginia’s definition of “operating” a vehicle.
+In Virginia, if your blood alcohol content (BAC) level is .08 or higher, the law creates a presumption of intoxication.
+If you are found driving a vehicle in this condition, a police officer will most likely arrest you for a DUI.

 Penalties for a DUI